LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 109. 2025-11-20: Ignored the optional dashboard icon PNG so branch updates no longer choke on binary assets that will be supplied outside version control.
 110. 2025-11-20: Renamed the primary submenu entry to "Students" so the QCI Database menu keeps its new branding while the student list remains easy to spot.
 111. 2025-11-20: Force-set the QCI Database submenu root label to "Students" to override WordPress defaults when building the dashboard navigation.
+112. 2025-11-20: Added activation-time creation of the teqcidb_classes table to store class metadata and enrollment counts.